Conservation Projects & Programs

 The Water Quality Monitoring program engages volunteers in regular testing of lakes and streams to assess ecosystem health and safety for recreational use.
 Participants gather water samples to analyze parameters like clarity, nutrients, and contaminants.
 The data helps identify trends, inform conservation efforts, and guide land and water management decisions.
 It’s a hands-on way for community members to contribute to protecting and improving local water bodies.

 Installing trail cameras is an invaluable way to document wildlife in our protected areas, capturing animals that are often elusive or active at times when people aren’t around.
-These cameras help us learn about species presence, behavior, and habitat use, providing data that is essential for conservation planning.
-Each year, we rely on dedicated volunteers to help set up, check, and maintain the cameras, as well as to assist with organizing and reviewing the photos.
+These cameras help us learn about species presence, behaviour, and habitat use, providing data that is essential for conservation planning.

 Desbarats Christmas Bird Count